united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/_index.md

 ## Example

 To give you an easy example just think about the `_historian` schema you probably already have used.
-The basic problem is, that you want to send data to your UNS that is stored in the data base.
+You want to send data from your machines to your UNS and store in the data base.
 For Kafka to process your message and successfully write it into the data base, you have to adhere to the topic stuture, including the `_historian` schema, and use the correct payload format.
 This in makes sure that the data can be stored in the data base tables without causing errors and that the data can be read by other programs as they know what data to expect.